HITECHCRIME/HC_SG51_Colorized_World/README.md

 [VERSE]
 preach words
 they don't mean a thing
-same thing same
+same thing same everyone
-everyone say it
-through the tears
+say it through the tears
+(tears)
 different everything
 no simple minds
 that's where
 comes in hate
-who knows what next
-day will bring
+who knows what next   (who know what day day will bring        will bring that's next) ?

-x
-x
 the chosen one fast to reap
-just for you
+just for you to trust
 (i say)

-trust
 painting grey
 on a masterpiece
 seeking all waste